nivertech/atsd-use-cases/UKAviation/README.md

     [![](Images/button.png)](https://apps.axibase.com/chartlab/8dc941e3)

     We can quickly change this widget to output a different figure type.
-For instance, we can change our widget from calendar to pie to see total international passenger figures from January 2015 to June 2016.
+For instance, we can change our widget from calendar to pie to see total international passenger figures for June 2016.

 15. Under the **[widget]** heading, change type from calendar to pie.
 16. Delete the lines **summarize-period = 1 month** and **color-range = blue**.
+17. Change from **starttime = 2015-01-01T00:00:00Z** to **starttime = current year**.
+18. Let us only display the top 15 airports.
+Enter **display = value > top(15)**.
+19. To display a legend with the figure, enter **legend-position = top**.
+20. To show numeric values with the figure, enter **series-labels = connected**.
+21. Enter **mode = ring**.
-17. Change the title to **UK International Terminal Passenger Traffic: Passenger Totals from January 2015 to June 2016**.
+22. Change the title to **UK International Terminal Passenger Traffic: Top 15 Airports June 2016**.
-18. Press Run!
+23. Press Run!

     Your new figure should look like the image below.